Forest Science and Resource Management (Bachelor of Science)

 The forestry competences you will acquire during your Bachelor's program are based on natural, engineering, economic and social sciences.
 Through your specialized competences you will be able to understand the role of the forest for the environment and the climate as well as its social significance.

 You will be able to apply this knowledge to concrete and practical questions and develop problem-solving strategies.
 You will also be able to apply silvicultural and operational concepts and adapt them to changing conditions.
 You will be familiar with forest rejuvenation, establishment and maintenance, and be able to carry them out.

 Due to your profound knowledge in soil science, ecology, and biology, you will be able to evaluate deciduous and coniferous tree species by differential diagnosis, to derive forest site characteristics, and to make recommendations for the selection of tree species.
 You will be familiar with the water and nutrient balance of trees and be able to identify the most important causes of damage.
 In addition, you will know wood technologies and utilization paths, and be able to evaluate forest and wood products in environmental analyses.

 Basic planning knowledge helps you in the field of landscape development and makes you aware of the importance of the forest as a landscape element.
 The acquired knowledge will prepare you for the start of your professional life or for a master's degree.

 During the application period you can easily apply for a place in the winter semester via the application portal TUMonline.
 You can upload your documents for the admission to the Forest Sciences and Resource Management program directly in the portal.

 Prerequisite for admission is the general university entrance qualification or a comparable qualification.
 There are no other admission restrictions; the study program is admission-free.

-When you receive your admission, you have to submit a few certified hard copies for enrollment.
+When you receive your admission, all you have to do is accept the study place and submit a few certified hard copies for enrollment.